The Red Cardigan

 When I was done I crammed the pieces into plastic grocery bags and sent them down the hall trash chute.

 What did I feel?
 A therapeutic liberation!
 I didn’t feel a loss of part of my life’s story—a common clutterbug fear at discarding—but rather, a pang of sadness.
 I’d plain liked my Paul McCartney cardigan.

 But I’d sacrificed it as part of the challenge of letting go.
 Clutterers—I counted myself as one—can finally meet that challenge; hoarders really can’t.
 An essential distinction.
 But it’s hard for us all.

 And now the memory of throwing out the cardigan was added to the cycle of my L.A. memories.
 What’s more I’d photographed the whole business as a record, a keepsake.
 I’d be writing about it, too—as I am here.
 That’s a writer’s extra way of holding onto things, and of parting with them.

 But I couldn’t rest of my laurels.
 Looking around at my apartment, I sighed hard.
 My decluttering project still had a long way to go.

 Writer and performer Barry Yourgrau is the author of a memoir about clutter and hoarding, Mess: One Man's Struggle to Clean Up His House and His Act.
 His books of short surreal fictions include Wearing Dad’s Head and The Sadness of Sex, in whose film version he starred.
 He and his work have appeared variously on MTV and NPR.
 He's written for The New York Times, newyorker.com, Paris Review Daily, The Wall Street Journal and others.
 Born in South Africa, he lives in New York and Istanbul, and travels a lot with his girlfriend, an international food critic.

 Enter your email address to receive notifications for author Barry Yourgrau

-You have been added to the notification list for author Barry Yourgrau
+Confirmation link sent to your email to add you to notification list for author Barry Yourgrau